Skills

 | DB-level | wren dry-plan succeeds but execution fails | Type mismatch, permissions, dialect issues |

-The agent checks dry-plan output first to isolate whether the error is in the semantic layer or the database.
+The agent checks dry-plan output first to isolate whether the error is

 Additional workflows